jmatthewgriffis/Algo-2013/README.md

 2013-08-27

-Look in the apps folder to see my in-class work and homework for:
+My in-class work and homework for:

 Parsons MFA Design and Technology -
 Fall 2013 semester -